 “east and onward rode the Eorlingas

 “six thousand spears to Sunlending,

 “Sea-kings’ city in the South-kingdom

 “sank into silence: so the songs tell us.”

 Brian Sibley in his radio adaptation cleverly does an extension that describes the battle itself, including Theoden’s fall.
+(See The Rohirrim Song and Sibley’s Additions.)
 Though rather unrealistically, this dramatization also has Theoden calling to Dernhelm without noticing that this is his niece.